-Here's practice principle Maria Hardman, and her guide to the yoga basics.
+Here's practice principle Maria Hardman, with her guide to the yoga basics.

 Yoga is often misunderstood and it must be stressed that it is not a religion, neither is it only a physical exercise for health and wellbeing.